-Do you have a great email article that is just begging to be shared on your social media business pages?
+Do you have a great email newsletter article that is just begging to be shared on your social media business pages?
+Good news!
 You may be able to easily share your email articles directly from your marketing newsletter.
-Many email platforms allow you to post your email newsletter articles with just a few simple clicks.
+Many email platforms allow you to post your email content with just a few simple clicks.

 Quick Tip: Create a Guest Record First

 In order to produce links from your email articles to be used in social media marketing efforts, consider creating a “Guest” contact record in your email marketing database.
 Use the first name “Guest” and the last name “Contact” (or something similar) with one of your marketing email distributions (such as info@ or contact@) to set this record up.